jaredly/j2/Roadmap.md

 For the structured editor, I think I feel better about producing the components by hand.
 I'm sure I'll make a DSL for that too of course.
 And who knows maybe I'll do the same .pegjs => DSL thing there too.
 I imagine I'll need to do a bunch of annotations and stuff, we'll see.

+OK so I need to make a `comment` pp type.
+I'm pretty sure.
+So that my args no not to comma-separate it.

 #

 ok so this is where I wish that I could be building up my grammar incrementally.